autonity/docs.autonity.org/content/docs/reference/api/liquid-newton/_index.md

 The address of the Liquid Newton contract for a given validator can be determined by the information returned from the Autonity contract [`getValidator`](/reference/api/aut/#getvalidator) method (see [here](/delegators/transfer-lntn/) for details of how to query this using the Autonity Utility Tool `aut`).

 Liquid Newton tokens implement the ERC20 interface, and so all ERC20 calls are implemented.
-The following public methods are also available for handling the reward distribution.
+The following public methods are also available for handling the reward distribution and querying Liquid Newton balances.

 {{% pageinfo %}}
 Autonity implements a 'pull-based' model for staking rewards where delegators must manually retrieve their rewards.